ise-uiuc/neuri-artifact/README.md

 13. 🔵🧮 [LRN operator outputs wrong results with `jit_compile=True` · Issue #57746 · tensorflow/tensorflow · GitHub](https://github.com/tensorflow/tensorflow/issues/57746)
 14. 🔵💥 [Conv2D layer fails to run with XLA on CUDA · Issue #57838 · tensorflow/tensorflow · GitHub](https://github.com/tensorflow/tensorflow/issues/57838)
 15. 🔵🧴 [`tf.raw_ops.SegmentMax` Behaves Differently Under CPU and GPU · Issue #58469 · tensorflow/tensorflow · GitHub](https://github.com/tensorflow/tensorflow/issues/58469)

+> **Note**
+> NeuRI or NNSmith is able to find a lot more TensorFlow bugs in addition to these above.
+> Because we want to report bugs more [responsively](https://blog.regehr.org/archives/2037), we use a buffer size of 15 reports until some of them are fixed.
+> That being said, the 15 reported bugs are not fixed (though confirmed) by TensorFlow developers to date and we thus discontinue finding bugs over TensorFlow.

+## Evaluating Coverage (RQ2)

+> **Warning** TBD

+## Evaluating Rule Inference (RQ3)

+> **Warning** Experiment dependency.
+> You need to first finish the last section (RQ2) to continue this section.

 ## Learning More